 4 Emails You Should NEVER Open

 No matter how “bomb-proof” we make your network, you and your employees can still invite a hacker in if you click on a link or open an attachment in an email sent by a cybercriminal.
-While some spam is obvious (can you say, “Viagra at a discount”?), others are very cleverly designed to sneak past the filters and trick the recipient into opening the door.
+While some spam is obvious (can you say, “Viagra at a discount”?), others are cleverly designed to sneak past the filters and trick the recipient into opening the door.

-Known as a “phishing” email, this still is the number one way that hackers circumvent firewalls, filters and antivirus programs.
+Known as a “phishing” email, this still is the number one way hackers circumvent firewalls, filters and antivirus programs.
 So it’s critical that you and your employees know how to spot a threatening email.

 You should always be on high alert for these four types of email ploys.

 The Authority Email.
-The most common phishing emails are ones impersonating your bank, the IRS or some other authority figure—the assumption being that you’ll do whatever they ask because the name evokes a sense of authority.
+The most common phishing emails are ones impersonating your bank, the IRS or some other authority figure—the assumption being you’ll do whatever they ask because the name evokes a sense of authority.

 A good rule of thumb is to avoid any email with these characteristics: